Light-HD/jetsonmitrccar/RUNNING_SIXWD.md

  - In cfg folder of pose_follower package also there is a rviz config for visualization.
 Pid parameters can be changed from pid_controller.launch file in pose_follower package.
 This launch file basically sets up move_base system with parameters and loads controllers.

 ##### Emergency Stop

 Kill switch is on the car.

 #### Interfacing

-** TODO Services, topics their descriptions (high-level) **TODO: global planner practical parameters (the ones that launch file imports).
-For all the rest provide the online links** **TODO: local planner practical parameters, e.g. how to tune PID parameters, reaching goal point etc.**
+* TODO Services, topics their descriptions (high-level)
+* TODO: global planner practical parameters (the ones that launch file imports).
+For all the rest provide the online links**
+* TODO: local planner practical parameters, e.g. how to tune PID parameters, reaching goal point etc.**
-**TODO: local cost map parameters (from move base)** **TODO: how to send path arrays (overwriting the global planner)** **TODO: odometry: Localization does fusion (how to change the weights of odometries?) and how to select the sensors/types/values from the launch file **
+* TODO: local cost map parameters (from move base)**
+* TODO: how to send path arrays (overwriting the global planner)**
+* TODO: odometry: Localization does fusion (how to change the weights of odometries?) and how to select the sensors/types/values from the launch file **

-THe odometry agent related interfaces explained in thr readme inside the package.
+The odometry agent related interfaces are explained in thr readme inside the package.